Thomas Woltz

 Thomas L. Woltz (born September 25, 1967) is an American landscape architect.
-He is the owner of landscape architecture firm Nelson Byrd Woltz Landscape Architects (NBW), founded in 1985, and with offices in New York, Charlottesville, Virginia, and Houston, Texas.
+He is the owner of landscape architecture firm Nelson Byrd Woltz Landscape Architects (NBW), founded in 1985.

 Early life

 Woltz was born and raised on a cattle and crop farm in Mount Airy, North Carolina.
-His father, John Elliott Woltz Sr., was the owner of local knitwear company Quality Mills and his mother Mary Patricia “Pat” Gwyn Woltz was a philanthropist, civic leader, and artist.
+His father, John Elliott Woltz Sr., was the owner of local knitwear company Quality Mills and his mother Mary Patricia "Pat" Gwyn Woltz was a philanthropist, civic leader, and artist.